 The City incorporated findings into its master planning process and historic preservation planning.
-Numerous community engagement and education events also were conducted by public and private parties, including many descendants of earlier generations of Black Richmonders.
+Numerous community engagement and education events were also conducted by public and private parties, including many descendants of earlier generations of Black Richmonders.

-The c.
-1750 African Burying Ground's location was rediscovered.
-The cemetery had been covered with debris and fill during the nineteenth century and was redeveloped.
-During the late 1950s, the site was disturbed and partially covered by construction of Interstate 95.
-The site later was paved for a parking lot and, between 2008-2011, was owned by Virginia Commonwealth University.
-Following public protests, in 2011, the University removed the asphalt and transferred ownership of the site to the City of Richmond.
-Intensive research into the history of 1816 Shockoe Hill African Burying Ground began during the early 2000s and provided evidence of its national significance in the history of African Americans and the chattel slave trade.
+The Shockoe Bottom African Burying Ground's location was rediscovered.
+The cemetery had been disturbed and covered with fill during the nineteenth century and was largely covered by the construction of Interstate 95 in the 1950s.
+A small portion of the site was paved for a parking lot owned by Virginia Commonwealth University.
+Following public protests, in 2011, the VCU removed the asphalt and transferred ownership of the site to the City of Richmond.92

-The five-year sesquicentennial of the Civil War included events held statewide, with many events held in Richmond through cooperative action by the Black History Museum and Cultural Center, National Park Service, American Civil War Museum, Virginia Historical Society, Museum of the Confederacy, and The Future of Richmond's Past.
+The five-year sesquicentennial of the Civil War included events held statewide, with many events held in Richmond through cooperative action by the Black History Museum and Cultural Center, National Park Service, American Civil War Museum, Virginia Historical Society, Museum of the Confederacy, and The Future of Richmond's Past.93